Trump’s access to sensitive briefings will be determined by intelligence officials, White House clarifies

 “The president was expressing his concern about former president Trump receiving access to sensitive intelligence, but he also has deep trust in his own intelligence team to make a determination about how to provide intelligence information if at any point the former president Trump requests a briefing,” White House press secretary Jen Psaki said in a statement issued Saturday.

 Psaki, when earlier asked whether the Biden administration would cut off Trump’s access to the sensitive material, said the matter was “under review.”
-The Office of the Director of National Intelligence did not respond Saturday to a request for comment.
-A spokesman for Trump also did not respond to requests for comment.
+A spokesman for the Office of the Director of National Intelligence referred questions to the White House.
+A spokesman for Trump did not respond to requests for comment.

-Former presidents do not receive the same classified daily briefing as a sitting commander in chief.
+Former presidents do not receive the same classified daily briefing as does a sitting commander in chief.
 Still, their briefings are typically delivered by current intelligence officers — partly out of respect and convention and partly to prepare them if their advice is solicited or if they’re representing the administration abroad.

 Explaining his reasoning for wanting to withhold the information from his predecessor, which would be without precedent, Biden said, “because of his erratic behavior unrelated to the insurrection.”